King's Building, London: Great Hall

 The Great Hall is located on the Ground floor of the King's Building.
 It is one of the central congregation spaces within the building, and is used for many events and activities, including the annual King's Fellows Dinner, banquetings, examinations, press conferences and presentations.

-The architect of Buckingham Palace, Sir John Nash, offered free services for the building and the Great Hall.
+The architect of Buckingham Palace, John Nash, offered free services for the building and the Great Hall.
 However, this was declined by King's College.
 The College was in favour of the services of the architect of the British Museum, Sir Robert Smirke, since Smirke was already the architect of Somerset House.

 In the 21st century, the Great Hall was refurbished and restored.
 Many original features and styles of the Hall have been restored, including the oak panelling, joinery and the King's College crest.
 The Grade I listed windows were repaired, and the Grade I listed ceiling and the original column capital were repainted.